Add stablecoin checkout without matching wallet payments by hand

 Define the payment boundary before integration

 This is where many direct-wallet-address setups become painful.
-They may receive funds, but they do not reliably answer the operational questions that matter after payment: who paid, for which order, on which chain, and whether the order should be fulfilled.
+They may receive funds, but they do not reliably answer the practical questions that matter after payment: who paid, for which order, on which chain, and whether the order should be fulfilled.

 - Which token should be the default: USDT, USDC, or both.